 MSU Libraries Summer Research Grants

 Michigan State University Libraries invites applications for research grants for the summer of 2020.
-The grants are intended to help scholars who live more than 100 miles from East Lansing whose research would benefit from on-site access to the rich primary source collections housed in MSU Libraries’ Special Collections and the MSU University Archives.
+The grants are intended to help scholars who live more than 100 miles from East Lansing whose research would benefit from on-site access to the rich primary source collections housed in MSU Libraries’ Stephen O. Murray and Keelung Hong Special Collections and the MSU University Archives.
 The 2020 grants are made possible through the generous support of Char Mollison and MSU Libraries Endowment.

-Five grants of $3,000 will be awarded based on the overall promise of the research project and the significance of MSU’s Special Collections and University Archives to the work.
+Five grants of $3,000 will be awarded based on the overall promise of the research project and the significance of MSU’s Stephen O. Murray and Keelung Hong Special Collections and University Archives to the work.
 The on-site research period must run for at least one week between May 1 and September 30 of the year awarded.

-Research Strengths of the MSU Libraries Special Collections and University Archives are deep and varied, including an outstanding comic art collection; American radicalism on the extreme right and left; extensive holdings on Latino and Chicano activism and artists; popular culture; zines, Africana; exceptional rare book holdings in cookery, the history of science, veterinary medicine, Italian unification, conduct books; one of the country’s oldest LGBTQ+ collections; a peerless collection documenting the contemporary men’s movements; and the papers of numerous Michigan writers including Richard Ford, Diane Wakoski, and Thomas McGuane.
-Please consult the MSU Libraries Special Collections page, or the MSU University Archives page to discover all of our unique holdings
+Research Strengths of the MSU Libraries Stephen O. Murray and Keelung Hong Special Collections and University Archives are deep and varied, including an outstanding comic art collection; American radicalism on the extreme right and left; extensive holdings on Latino and Chicano activism and artists; popular culture; zines, Africana; exceptional rare book holdings in cookery, the history of science, veterinary medicine, Italian unification, conduct books; one of the country’s oldest LGBTQ+ collections; a peerless collection documenting the contemporary men’s movements; and the papers of numerous Michigan writers including Richard Ford, Diane Wakoski, and Thomas McGuane.
+Please consult the MSU Libraries Stephen O. Murray and Keelung Hong Special Collections, or the MSU University Archives page to discover all of our unique holdings

 How to Apply